 During NREM sleep, cyclic alternating pattern is organized in sequences.
 A cyclic alternating pattern sequence is composed of a succession of cyclic alternating pattern cycles.Terzano and Parrino 1991).

 The absence of cyclic alternating pattern for more than 60 s is scored as non-cyclic alternating pattern and coincides with a condition of sustained physiological stability (Terzano et al 1986).
 An isolated phase A, ie, a phase A separated from another phase A by more than 60 s, is classified as non-cyclic alternating pattern.

-The reactivity of cyclic alternating pattern.
+.
 Cyclic alternating pattern and non-cyclic alternating pattern can be consistently manipulated by sensorial inputs.